 - Add the ground beef and sauté on medium-high heat until brown.1 ¼ pound ground beef

-- Pour the sieved tomatoes into the pan and add the sugar, thyme, and oregano.
-Crumble the beef cube on top.
-Stir everything well and bring it to a boil.1 beef stock cube, 4 cups sieved tomatoes, 2 teaspoons sugar, ½ teaspoon dried thyme, ½ teaspoon dried oregano
+- Pour the passata into the pan and add sugar, thyme, and oregano.
+Crumble the stock cube on top.
+Stir well and bring to a boil.1 beef stock cube, 4 cups sieved tomatoes, 2 teaspoons sugar, ½ teaspoon dried thyme, ½ teaspoon dried oregano

-- Place a bay leaf on the sauce and simmer for 20 minutes.1 bay leaf
+- Add the bay leaf and simmer for 20 minutes.1 bay leaf

 Serve with (optional)

-- Sprinkle finely sliced parsley on top of the sauce.
-Serve with spaghetti and grated Parmesan cheese.
-Enjoy1 pound spaghetti, ½ cup Parmesan cheese, ½ oz. parsley
+- Serve with spaghetti, Parmesan and chopped parsley.1 pound spaghetti, ½ cup Parmesan cheese, ½ oz.
+Fresh Parsley

 Notes

-- Fridge: Store the sauce covered with plastic wrap or in an airtight container in the refrigerator for up to 2 days.
+- Fridge: Store covered in the refrigerator for up to 2 days.

 Leave a Reply